Arthurdw/Reaction-Role/README.md

 If you want to use environment variables, you can set the `token_env_enabled` to true and set the key of the environment variable in the `token_env` field.
 `.env` files will also be loaded automatically.

+#### Configuring the reaction roles

+In the config, you will find a key called `reaction_roles`.
+This key contains a listing of messages that it will watch for reactions.

+On each message you can define several emoji's and their role (id) that should be given if someone reacts to it using that emoji.

+For custom emoij's use the emoij id.

+#### How to obtain a message and role id?

+In your Discord client, enable developer mode _(settings -> advanced)_.
+Now go to the message that you want to use and right click on the message.
+You should see a new option called `Copy ID`.
+This will copy the message id to your clipboard.
+Which you can then paste in the config file.

+For role id's, you can do the same but on the role in the server settings or on a user profile.

 ### Running the bot (Docker)